Jon’s ‘laid-back’ Easter lamb

-Even though the weekends now look a little different for Jon’s family, he didn’t want to let the days slip by.
-He wanted to try out a fancy lamb dish for himself and his wife.
-To get the ultimate flavour, he toasts the spices to release lots of aroma, caramelises the meat, and strains yogurt into labneh… then heads back to bed while the oven works its magic.
+Even though Easter is looking a little different for Jon this year, he still wants to celebrate properly with a fancy lamb dish.
+To get the ultimate flavour, he toasts the spices to release lots of aroma, caramelises the meat, and strains the yogurt into labneh... then heads back to bed while the oven works its magic.

 - Toast the seeds in a dry frying pan for 2 mins until fragrant.
 Grind with a pestle and mortar, then add the garlic, baharat, salt, oil, and lemon juice and zest.
 Grind until smooth, then rub over the lamb.